 Boys in the Pacific Northwest are least likely to be circumcised.
-A friend whose husband was born in rural Eastern Oregon confided that he is not circumcised even though he was born at a time when the majority of boys in the United States were.
+A friend whose husband was born in rural Eastern Oregon confided that he’s not circumcised though he was born at a time when the majority of boys in the United States were.

-On the flip side, boys in the southern states are much more likely to be circumcised.
 I heard from a reader last week that pediatricians in her home state of Alabama always react to her son’s intact penis with perplexity and sometimes even with horror.
-They so rarely see an uncut penis that they aren’t sure what to make of it.
-“You’d better get that fixed!” one doctor told her recently, suggesting she had been a negligent parent because she had not circumcised her son.

 Doctors in America are usually circumcised or married to men who are circumcised.

 “I am against it,” a Jewish doctor who performs circumcision almost daily confided in me off the record.
 “I think it is totally unnecessary but I don’t think it’s dangerous or harmful.”

-So it is no wonder that Maggie Rhode, an African American mom from Memphis, Tennessee, thought she was bringing her 3-month-old son in for a safe operation in August.
+So it’s no wonder that Maggie Rhode, a mom from Memphis, Tennessee, thought she was bringing her 3-month-old son in for a safe operation in August.

-Instead it lasted three hours.
-Not only did the doctors botch the circumcision, they handed Rhode her son, who was screaming in pain, without telling her that anything had gone wrong.
+The doctors horribly botched the circumcision.
+Then they handed Maggie Rhode her son, who was screaming in pain, without telling her that anything had gone wrong.

 “After I went home and I discovered that my son’s penis was not there, I immediately froze, like, oh my God,” Rhode, who is speaking publicly about what happened to Baby Ashton, told My Fox Memphis.

 One in 500.

-How many is too many?
+How many unnecessary acute complications is too many?

-Zimbabwe is reporting that the mass circumcision campaigns supposedly to curb HIV transmission (three scientifically faulty studies have shown that circumcision reduces the spread of HIV) are actually spreading the disease because circumcised men feel they’ve been “vaccinated” and now refuse to wear condoms.
+Zimbabwe is reporting that the mass circumcision campaigns supposedly to curb HIV transmission (three scientifically faulty studies have shown that circumcision reduces the spread of HIV) are actually spreading HIV because circumcised men feel they’ve been “vaccinated” and now refuse to wear condoms.